-It’s not easy to come across as an ultimate everyman and an exceptionally smart guy at the same time.
-But somehow, Mike Rowe pulls it off.
+It’s not every day you come across an ultimate everyman who’s an exceptionally smart a guy.
+But Mike Rowe pulls it off.

 He drops bombs of profundity via the simplest of language in a way I may not have ever before observed.

 With his inimitable style, Mike took to Facebook on the 4th to answer a Nike/Kaepernick question from one Karen Murphy, who inquired the following:

 “Why would anyone in their right mind support Nike after this latest round of nonsense?
 Why would any public company with an image to protect take advice from an athlete?
 How can our attention be sucked up by people with nothing better to do than complain about fireworks and tanks on the fourth of July?
 Our country seems be losing its mind, or at the very least, its sense of history and perspective.
 As a man who has always seemed comfortable with our country’s flag, I was hoping you might have some insight to share on this, especially today.”

 If you’re unaware of the situation at the Swoosh, the iconic athletic company pulled from stores a sneaker featuring Betsy Ross’s U.S. flag following former football player Colin Kaepernick’s suggestion that it may offend some due to America’s history of slavery (here and here).

 “I think Nike has the right to decorate their shoes with whatever flag they desire.
 I think Kaepernick has the right to offer marketing advice to any company that’ll take it.
 And I think you and I have the right to purchase whatever brand of tennis shoes we choose.
 The reason these rights exist, is because we live in the United States, and the reason the states are united, is because we decided, two and a half centuries ago, to be free of our British masters.
 So, we fought a war.
 Happily, the results of that war made us a free country.”

 But we didn’t stay the way we were: